sandialabs/OWENS.jl/docs/src/reference/reference.md

 workbench bootstrap payload after a user selects a project.
 Use `studio_route_catalog()` in `OWENS_APP` to keep the future Genie route table aligned with the tested service handlers.
+Use `dispatch_studio_route(route; method, params)` to resolve those catalog entries by name or path without duplicating route dispatch logic in the web shell.
 Use `studio_project_generated_script_path(project_or_path)` and
 `read_studio_project_generated_script(project_or_path)` when the GUI needs to show or export the exact Julia driver attached to a project.